The Warning (Hot Chip album): Musical style

 The musical influences of Taylor and Goddard, such as R. Kelly, Wookie, krautrock, Kraftwerk, Prince and Madlib, were brought together on The Warning.
 Taylor stated that he wanted the variety of musical interests to sound as if they had "all been mixed together in a good way" rather than "bolted together crudely", because of his belief that music shouldn't sound like "just a load of instruments".
 "No Fit State" gathers large influence from "Svetlana" by the group Xex.

 Release and reception

-According to Nielsen SoundScan data reported by Billboard, The Warning sold 49,000 copies in the United States and peaked on the UK Album Chart at number 34 and number 13 on Billboard Top Electronic Albums.
+According to Nielsen SoundScan data reported by Billboard, The Warning sold 49,000 copies in the United States and peaked on the UK Albums Chart at number 34 and number 13 on Billboard Top Electronic Albums.

 "Boy from School" was the first single released from The Warning, peaking at position number 40 on the UK chart.
-The second single released, "Over and Over", entered the UK chart twice, beginning with the 27 February 2006 release that reached position number 32.
+The second single released, "Over and Over", entered the UK chart twice, beginning with 27 February 2006 release that reached position number 32.
 It re-entered the UK chart on 9 October 2006, peaking at position number 27 in the UK Singles Top 75, and reached position number 44 in the Ireland Singles Top 50.